johnnysako/planner/README.md

 - Without Social Security, Selected Roth do NOT have RMDs
 - Without Social Security, Selected Roths DO have RMDs

 This simulation does NOT adjust or account for inflation, so all numbers are in the dollar amount for the simulation start year (set to 2023 in `PyFinancialPlanner.py`).
-This will generate a random number for each year of the financial plan as the growth for that year.
+For each of the 1000 iteratios, a random number is generated based on the S&P 500 average rate of return and standard deviation with a normal distribution for each year of the financial plan duration as the growth for that year.

 Some notes: When it comes time to withdrawl funds to cover expenses (i.e. income from sources such as RMD, income, social security) the program will pull funds from the first account it finds in `accounts.json` until it reaches 0 and then move to the next account.
 Once an account is at 0 it is effectively "closed".

+## Requirements
+The following libraries are necessary and can be installed with `pip`:
+- json
+- numpy
+- pandas
+- matplotlib
+- asyncio
+- yfinance

 ## Configuration
 There are several files needed for configuration of this tool: